pmiguelpinto90/ShiftDisplay/README.md

   if the value is a float or double number, decimalPlaces has to be defined before alignment.

   `decimalPlaces`: is the number of digits following the decimal point;
-  optional and only avaiable if the value is a float or double number;
+  optional and only available if the value is a float or double number;
   if not defined, the default is 2.

 ### Constants